pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/4_contact.md

 ![Image of the contact module online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/4_contact_online.png)

-When a visitor to your website fills in the form, you will receive an e-mail including all the info that was filled in on the form.
+When a visitor to your website fills in the form, you will receive an email including all the info that was filled in on the form.

 ## Enabling / Disabling